 Under the scheme, the terms ‘contractor’ and ‘subcontractor’ have special meanings that cover more than is generally referred to as ‘construction’.

-If you are unsure if you should register for the Construction Industry Scheme (CIS), need help registering or ongoing assistance with returns, contact Rosemary Bookkeeping to see how we can help.
+If you are unsure if you should register for the Construction Industry Scheme (CIS), need to know how it will effect your bookkeeping, need help registering or ongoing assistance with returns, contact your local Rosemary Bookkeeper to see how we can help.